uashogeschoolutrecht/studentdropout/README.md

 ## Scope
 ### Drop-out definition
-We define 'Freshmen drop-out' using the broader definition: any student that discontinues his/her studies during or directly following the first college year.
+We define 'Freshmen drop-out' using the broader definition: any student that discontinues his/her studies during or directly following the first college year for more than 1 year.
 This includes students switching degrees (internally or externally), discontinuing with a propedeuse and discontinuing without a propedeuse.
+This excludes students temporarily discontinuing their studies (1 year or shorter).

 ### Student scope
 The following students are included in the scope: